 To find out more about the TRON Roller Coaster opening date and all the other information about the ride, please keep reading further down where we explain it in greater detail.

-Disney CEO Bob Chapek said recently that many projects are being delayed due to the $900 million budget cut Disney took on all construction projects in 2020.
+The main reason behind this new delay for the TRON coaster is a lack of funds.
+Disney CEO Bob Chapek said a few months back that many projects are being delayed due to the $700 million budget cut Disney took on all construction projects in 2020.
 Some are being delayed while others cut entirely.

 What is Tron Lightcycle Power Run?